AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

   to implement such a model, if they're unable to predict results well, then there is not much hope for simpler implementable models
 - Weighted models, where the weight is used to
-  - Cope with potentical heteroscedastic results
+  - Cope with potential heteroscedastic results
   - Ignore impact of outliers
   - Emphasize instances felt to be above the noise level